Xenosaga Episode I: Reception

-At the first Spike Video Game Awards in 2003, Xenosaga Episode I was nominated for the "Best Fantasy Game" and "Best Animation" category, but lost to Star Wars: Knights of the Old Republic and Dead or Alive Xtreme Beach Volleyball respectively.
+At the first Spike Video Game Awards in 2003, Xenosaga Episode I was nominated for the "Best Fantasy Game" and "Best Animation" categories, but lost to Star Wars: Knights of the Old Republic and Dead or Alive Xtreme Beach Volleyball respectively.
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Xenosaga for "Console Role-Playing Game of the Year", which was ultimately awarded to Star Wars: Knights of the Old Republic.

 Legacy

 The international success of Xenosaga Episode I prompted Namco to offer developer MonolithSoft more support, with Namco's then-Vice President Yoichi Haraguchi to name the company as a valuable development partner alongside Namco Tales Studio.
 A manga adaptation was written by Atsushi Baba and published through Monthly Comic Zero Sum.
 The manga was released by the comic's publisher Ichijinsha across three volumes between 2004 and 2006.
 Following the release of Episode I, a supplementary disc was created titled Xenosaga Freaks.
-Released on April 28, 2004, Freaks is split into four segments; a visual novel segment featuring multiple characters from the game, a minigame dubbed XenoPitten, a dictionary that explains the game's terminology, and a demo for the game's official sequel.
+Released on April 28, 2004, Freaks is split into four segments; a visual novel segment featuring multiple characters from the game, a minigame dubbed XenoPittan, a dictionary that explains the game's terminology, and a demo for the game's official sequel.
 Freaks was part of a movement with the Xenosaga series to turn it into a multimedia franchise, with the project growing substantially larger than previously planned.

 The sequel, Xenosaga Episode II, was developed by a new team with Takahashi overseeing the project so the series could be taken in a new direction by younger staff members within Monolith Soft.
 The scenario, written by Norihiko Yonesaka based on the initial draft by Takahashi and Saga, ended up leaving out a lot of the originally planned content.
 Episode II was released in Japan in June 2004, while it was released in North America in February 2005.
 The sequel was also published in Europe by Sony Computer Entertainment Europe in October of that year.
 Both Episode I and Episode II were re-imagined for the Nintendo DS as Xenosaga I & II, released in March 2006.
 Co-developed by Monolith Soft and Tom Create, the scenario was supervised by Takahashi and included material which needed to be cut from the original releases of the first two Xenosaga games.
 Xenosaga I & II remains exclusive to Japan.

 Development of Xenosaga Episode III began while work was finishing on Episode II.
 While the team were open to further entries based on the game's commercial performance, it was designed to be the last entry in the series.
 Arai and Yonesaka returned respectively as director and scriptwriter.
 Takahashi provided the scenario draft and supervised the writing.
 Episode III released in 2006 in Japan and North America.
 Episode III was the last game released in the Xenosaga series.